Festivals in India: Best 10 to Experience in 2025/2026

 Since Eid is a time for family gatherings, a great number of Indian Muslims return to their hometown.
 The tickets for public transport may fill up and rise in price around Eid, so be sure to make any reservations as early as possible.

-Onam is the most captivating harvest festival of Kerala in South India.
-The 10-day celebration with a riot of Kerala's culture and heritage attracts visitors at home and abroad each year.
-In 2025, it happens from August 26 to September 5.
+Onam is the harvest festival of Kerala in South India.
+There will be a 10-day celebration with a riot of Kerala's culture and heritage attracts visitors at home and abroad each year.
+In 2026, it happens from August 16-25.

 Kerala's people design intricate floral carpets with various petals on the ground in front of their houses to welcome King Mahabali.
 The large festival, along with traditional Kathakali dance performances, embraces phenomenal processions known as Athachamayam, which feature extravagant floats and elephants embellished with jewels.